This site has been reviewed and given a Golden Web Award by the International Association of Web Masters and Designers.

 NORMAN STEPHENSON

-8. MY STUFF Games, results, chess offices held, and chess problems composed.
+8. MY STUFF Older games, results, chess offices held, and chess problems composed.

 More recent games and results etc.